Peanut Butter Cookies

 I’m sorry but your videos popping up over the recipe I am trying to read are SO annoying!!!!

 I love peanut butter and love these cookies.
 They are the right texture soft with a nice crumb like the Pb cookies we used to make as kids.
 They are going to be perfect when we make s’mores with them later on tonight!
-I noticed when you rate the recipe, it automatically clicks on “I made this” maybe you should change that so people aren’t misled with a 2 star rating when clearly that’s crazy!
+I noticed when you rate the recipe, it automatically marks “I made this” maybe you should change that so people aren’t misled with a 2 star rating when clearly that’s crazy!

 Oh in a perfect world people follow directions but looks like the comment I was referring to was deleted.
 Keep up the good work cookie queen